Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.7 - Working with Azure Maps/Lab 2.7.1 - Function Trigger, HTTP Endpoint/README.md

 ## 🚨 Content below this line is Under Construction 🚨

-2. Replace the ConnectionStringSetting = "Shared_Access_Key_DOCUMENTDB" with your CosmosDB key
+2. 🚨 Replace the ConnectionStringSetting = "Shared_Access_Key_DOCUMENTDB" with your CosmosDB key

     * In the Azure Portal, navigate to your CosmosDB Account
     * Select the Keys menu item
     * Copy the PRIMARY READ-ONLY KEY from the Read-Only Keys tab

-3. Update your Azure Maps Subscription Key
+3.  🚨 Update your Azure Maps Subscription Key
     * From the Azure Portal, navigate to your Maps Deployment --> Map Service
     * Select the Authentication menu item on the left
     * Copy the Primary Key
     * Replace with your key atlas.setSubscriptionKey('Azure Maps subscription');

+    > For reference, refer to the file **HubwayHttpTrigger.cs** found under the [Lab 2 - Working with Hubway Data/Solution](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%202%20-%20Working%20with%20Hubway%20Data/Solution/HubwayFunctions) folder.

 4. Review the code.

-## Update the Function App
+## Deploy the Function App

 From within Visual Studio Code: